KovalevDima/ClickHaskell/README.md

 1. Perform reading and writing on subsets of columns
 2. Be sure that encoders and decorders compatible with given protocol

-# Development
+# Development environment

 We are using [Nix flakes](https://nixos.wiki/wiki/Flakes) to set up whole development environment

 When you have configured Nix.
-Enter into your console
+Enter into [nix shell](https://nixos.org/manual/nix/stable/command-ref/new-cli/nix3-develop) and then run
 ```bash
 nix run
 ```